 Below, you’ll find information about the different account types at AvaTrade.

-Swap fees are charged for maintaining a position that remains open overnight, and the spreads on EURUSD start from 0.9 pips.
+No commissions are charged for opening trades or closing trades with the Retail Account, swap fees are charged for maintaining a position that remains open overnight, and the spreads on majors like EURUSD start from 0.9 pips.

 To start trading with the Retail Account, you must deposit a minimum of £100 and trade with a minimum of 0.01 lots.